addadda023/GPT-2-text-generation/Readme.md

 * Generate texts.
 * Save the TensorFlow checkpoint to Google drive and download locally.
 This is needed to deploy the model.

+Notice the average loss of the model when training.
+It is easy to overfit.
+You can stop the training once you start to see it's decreasing slowly.

+## Making GPT-2 App